MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Main Results

 \section{Main Results}

-In this section, we present the algorithm for generating continuous trajectories that meet the requirements of a given Signal Temporal Logic (STL) formula $\varphi$.
-The algorithm is executed by the robots offline in a distributed manner, in the sense that they only communicate with their neighbouring robots.
-The algorithm builds a tree $\mathcal{T}_i=\{\mathcal{V}_i, \mathcal{E}_i\}$ for robot $i$ where $\mathcal{V}_i$ is the vertex set and $\mathcal{E}_i$ is the edge set.
-Each vertex $z\in \mathbb{R}_+\times \mathbb{R}^{n_i}$ is sampled from a space-time plane.
+In this section, we present the algorithm for generating continuous trajectories that meet the requirements of a given STL formula $\varphi$. {The algorithm is executed by the robots offline in a distributed manner, in the sense that they only communicate with their neighbouring robots.} The algorithm builds a tree $\mathcal{T}_i=\{\mathcal{V}_i, \mathcal{E}_i\}$ for robot $i$ where $\mathcal{V}_i$ is the vertex set and $\mathcal{E}_i$ is the edge set.
+Each vertex $z\in \mathbb{R}_+\times \mathcal{W}_i$ is sampled from a space-time plane.
+Until now, we denoted the states of robot $i$ as $\mathbf{x}_i$, but from here onward, we denote them as $\mathbf{x}^i$.